mtxrii/Acacia/DOCS.md

 >Methods inside classes are defined like functions except without the `def` keyword.

 ### Init & This

-You can instantly define variables for a class & access them (as well as any later defined ones) with `this`
+You can instantly define variables for a class & access them (as well as any later defined ones) with `this`.
 ```javascript
 class Yerba {
   init (flavor, size) {